egamovj/chat-app/README.md

 # React + Vite

 Realtime chat app with React.js and Firebase.
-Modern design with CSS
+Modern design with CSS.
+Clone the github repository to try this project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.